tspeterkim/paged-attention-minimal/README.md

 ### PagedAttention

-With paged-attention, we allocate memory only when we need to when generating tokens.
+With PagedAttention, we allocate memory only when we need to when generating tokens.
 **This decreases fragmentation to <1%, and increases maximum batch size by 7X for me:**
 ```bash
 $ python llama3-paged.py 49